 Applicant Name: Agent Name:

 Registered Address: Agent Address:

 Postcode: Postcode:

 Email: Email:

 Daytime Tel No: Daytime Tel No:

 Solicitor and Surety Details

 Solicitor Name: Surety Name:

 Solicitor Address: Registered Address:

 Postcode: Postcode:

 Contact Name: Contact Name:

 Daytime Tel No: Reference:

 Email: (or)

-Reference: Tick (✓) here if No Surety is required as a Cas
+Reference: Tick (\checkmark) here if No Surety is required as a Cash Deposit will be placed with the Council.

-Planning Application Details Deposit will be placed with the Council.
+Planning Application Details

-Please note that until a valid planning permission ha a Section 38 Agreement.
-If you are currently awaitir as been obtained the Council will not be able to process an application ng a decision on your planning application please contact the S38 offic

-via the email address at the end of this form.
+Please note that until a valid planning permission has been obtained the Council will not be able to process an application for a Section 38 Agreement.
+If you are currently awaiting a decision on your planning application please contact the S38 officer via the email address at the end of this form.

+Planning Application Reference:

+Decision Date:

+Description of the Highway Works

+Please provide an accurate, detailed description of the proposed highway works required as a result of the planning permission. (continue on a separate sheet of paper if necessary)

+Off-site Highway Works Ancillary Items

+Modifications of the existing highway to form a junction or other amendments to the existing highway will require a S278 agreement, this can be a separate agreement or combined with the S38 Agreement, please indicate in the following section if your proposed development involves the following matters:

+Waiting / Loading Restrictions Resident's Permit Parking Zones Vehicular Access Restrictions Speed Limit modifications Creation of New Highway Widening of Existing Highway Bus Shelters/Canopies

+Statutory Undertakers' Diversions

-Off-site Highway Works Ancill Modifications of the existing highway to agreement, this can be a separate agreyour proposed development involves the ement or combined with the S38 Agreemer Waiting / Loading Restrictions Resident's F Permit Parking Zones Vehicular Access Restrictions Speed Limit modifications Creation of N New Highway Widening of Existing Highway Bus Shelters/Canopies Statutory Undertakers' Diversi ions Please indicate below if the Highway Walso indicate if these costs are Prelimin body. ary Estimated value s and whether or not th e costs have been paid to the respect Affected Tick (✓) to indicate Virgin Media / Cable Company £ Estimated Final Paid British Telecom £ Estimated Final Paid Yorkshire Electricity £ Estimated Final Paid Yorkshire Water (Mains) £ Estimated Final Paid Yorkshire Water (Foul) £ Estimated Final Paid Northern Gas Networks £ Estimated Final Paid Other (specify ) £ Estimated Final Paid Creation, or modification of Hi ghway Assets Please indicate if your off-site highway below. works will require m odification, or creation n of a new highways assets by ticking Modification of Street Lighting Modification of Traffic Signals Modification of Highway Struct New Street lighting equipment New Traffic S Signals New Highway Structures Modification of Road Signing (othe than TRO signing) (e.g. ADS, VMS Signs) Signing (other than TRO I. ADS, VMS Signs) Please provide details of the proposals indicated above 1 10000 provide details 5 pp Illulouted abo
+Please indicate below if the Highway Works will require diversion of any statutory undertakers' plant or equipment.
+Please also indicate if these costs are Preliminary Estimated values and whether or not the costs have been paid to the respective body.

+Affected?
+Diversion Cost Tick (✓) to indicate Virgin Media / Cable Company £ Estimated Final Paid British Telecom £ Estimated Final Paid: Yorkshire Electricity £ Estimated Final Paid: Yorkshire Water (Mains) £ Estimated Final Paid: Yorkshire Water (Foul) £ Estimated Final Paid: Northern Gas Networks £ Estimated Final Paid: Other (specify) £ Estimated Final Paid: Creation, or modification of Highway Assets

+Please indicate if your off-site highway works will require modification, or creation of a new highways assets by ticking () below.

+Modification of Street Lighting Modification of Traffic Signals Modification of Highway Structures New Street lighting equipment New Traffic Signals New Highway Structures Modification of Road Signing (other than TRO signing) (e.g. ADS, VMS Signs) New Road Signing (other than TRO signing) (e.g. ADS, VMS Signs)

+Please provide details of the proposals indicated above

-7 L Sustainable Urban Drainage Solution Please give details of your SUDS solution: F Plans and supporting info rmation fo b ollowing section may result in you nave been submitted in support of this application.
-Failure to include information in the sur application not being validated for processing and a request for additional information but are submitting electronic PDF copies of the plans/details please indicate this by ission box below.
-I am making an electronic su bmission and PDF versions of the supporting information have been supplied.
-Full set of drawings including I ong sections, cross sections, drainage and construction details.
+Please give details of your SUDS solution:

+Please specify plans/details that have been submitted in support of this application.
+Failure to include information in the following section may result in your application not being validated for processing and a request for additional information being issued by the Council.
+If you are submitting electronic PDF copies of the plans/details please indicate this by ticking (\checkmark) the electronic submission box below.
+I am making an electronic submission and PDF versions of the supporting information have been supplied.
+Full set of drawings including long sections, cross sections, drainage and construction details.
 A RED line site boundary (not less than 1:500) showing the area of the development.
-Indicative layout of the off-site Highway Works to be delivered (not less than 1:500) Plan of the new highway to be adopted (Scale 1:200 or 1:500 only) Proof of land title. (and addres landowner if different to applic s of Land Registry Numbers: £2,500 Application Fee F PLEASE NOTE: indicates mandatory attachme ents to ensure validation of application.
-Failure to submit these items will invalidate у our application and this will be e returned to you unprocessed.
-P Programme Information P Please provide details of any prog gramming constraints or deadlines which you are aware of at this time.
+Indicative layout of the off-site Highway Works to be delivered (not less than 1:500) Plan of the new highway to be adopted (Scale 1:200 or 1:500 only) Proof of land title. (and address of landowner if different to applicant) £2,500 Application Fee indicates mandatory attachments to ensure validation of application.
+Failure to submit these items will invalidate your application and this will be returned to you unprocessed.